 The Only True God and Jesus Christ Whom He Hath Sent

 Rodric Anthony Johnson (author) from Surprise, Arizona on October 22, 2020:

 Jack, thanks for reading my article and posting your comment.
 It is through these exchanges that we can edify each other in the truth of the greatness of Christ and His Plan of Happiness for us.

 I read your article and posted a comment there.
 I have been meaning to refresh this article.
 I, however, stand by the points I make here.
 God can vouch for the words I wrote, whether they are true or hogwash.
 We just need to ask with sincere hearts fully expecting Him to tell us the truth because He will.
 If it is true, He will reveal it to our hearts and minds, the same if it is false.

-Jack Jenn from Nelson Bay NSW Australia. on October 21, 2020:
+Jack Jenn from Living in hope on planet earth. on October 21, 2020:

 In saying what I've said about cults - and there are many institutions that are just that, I mean you no disrespect personally.

 I'll keep this short as I don't want to cause further contention but to answer your question, I've written some articles on the matter and no doubt, seeing you've been writing many articles on Hubpages of which I've read some and I'm sure you would have come across some of mine, I just didn't know what institution you belonged to.